NationalGenomicsInfrastructure/genomics-status/README.md

 Genomics Status is a Tornado web app for visualizing information and statistics regarding SciLifeLab Genomics platform operations.

 Status interfaces with StatusDB; the CouchDB database instance we're using at SciLifeLab to store metadata in various forms.
 Document specifications for StatusDB are available in the internal wiki.
 Documentation about CouchDB can be found [here](http://guide.couchdb.org/).

 ## Installing and running genomics status

 **NOTE**: These steps assume that:
 * you're either running a python virtualenv or you do have root permissions.
+* you're running python version 2.X
 * you have access to both StatusDB and Genologics LIMS

 1 - Clone the repository with the `--recursive` option (this will also download [nvd3](http://nvd3.org/) library):